lord-joeh/laundry-management-system-backend/README.md

 ## Overview

-This project is a full-stack application designed to manage laundry services, including customer registration, order management, service offerings, and payment processing.
+This project is a Node.JS/Express backend service designed to manage laundry services, including customer registration, order management, service offerings, and payment processing.
 It provides a robust API for handling various operations related to laundry services.

 ## Features